marinaserranomontes/annotation-widget/README.md

 The `OTAnnotationButtonItem` class provides an `identifier` property that allows a string to be associated with the button for use on delegate callback (or you can use the `tag` property associated with all `UIView`s.

-*Info: You may want to add* `[self.view bringSubviewToFront:_toolbar];` *to ensure the toolbar is always drawn on top.*
+**PRO TIP**: You may want to add `[self.view bringSubviewToFront:_toolbar];` to ensure the toolbar is always drawn on top.

 ### <a name="ib-menu"></a>Add menu items using Interface Builder

-OTAnnotations provides Interface Builder support to add custom toolbars and button items.
+`OTAnnotations` provides Interface Builder support to add custom toolbars and button items.

-#### Link a main toolbar
+#### Linking a main toolbar
 ![image](Images/link_main_toolbar.gif)

-#### Link a sub toolbar to an `OTAnnotationButtonItem`
+#### Linking a sub toolbar to an `OTAnnotationButtonItem`
 ![image](Images/link_sub_toolbar.gif)

 ### Handling custom items

 Custom added toolbar items will fire the `didTapItem` callback if the `OTAnnotationToolbarDelegate` is configured in your view controller.
 Add `<OTAnnotationToolbarDelegate>` to your ViewController.h file and be sure to set `_toolbar.delegate = self;`.
-Then, add the method below to your view controller implementation file:
+Then add the method below to your view controller implementation file:

 ```objective-c
 -(void)didTapItem:(UIBarButtonItem *)item {